deta/schemas/README.md

 Use `npm test -- --verbose` for verbose output.

-To add a new test, create a new object in the [`tests.ts`](./tests/tests.ts) file with the following structure:
+To add a new test, create a new array item in the [`tests.ts`](./tests/tests.ts) file with the following structure:

 ```ts
 {